informatics-isi-edu/ermrestjs/demos/README.md

-# Demo
+# Examples

 In this folder, you can find examples of using ERMrestJS.
 While ERMrestJS is mainly designed to work with [Chaise](https://github.com/informatics-isi-edu/chaise) and tailored based on Chaise's needs, you can directly call its APIs to get similar results.

-The following are the available demos:

 ## NodeJS

 ### Presequites

-Before running the ermrestjs must be properly built.
+Before running the scripts, ERMrestJS must be properly built.
 You can do so by calling the following Make command:

 ```
 make dist